nmshd/documentation/_docs_explore/21-integration.md

 permalink: /explore/integration
 ---

-Enmeshed should not only enable users taking part of the digitalization process.
-Organizations should benefit of Enmeshed as well, maybe even more than the users, as organizations usually need to invest heavily to stay up to date in todays technological race.
+Enmeshed does not only enable users taking part of the digitalization process.
+Organizations also benefit of Enmeshed as well, as they usually need to invest heavily to stay up to date in today's technological race.

 Enmeshed is a flexible communication platform, with a rich default feature set and possibilities to extend the features at will.
 Additionally, we tried to be as integrateable as possible, encapsulating the complexity within the underlying layers.